ahmedyarub/distributed-app/README.md

 Meanwhile, the microservice **caller-service** exposes the endpoint http://localhost:8080/web_call/{param}.
 This endpoint calls responder-service, which means that it is also vulnerable to XSS attacks since the response of responder-service, vulnerable to XSS attacks, is returned as is.
 ![issue.png](issue.png)

+Fore details about XSS vulnerabilities, please refer to [Using CodeQL to detect client-side vulnerabilities in web applications](https://raz0r.name/articles/using-codeql-to-detect-client-side-vulnerabilities-in-web-applications/)